mayank-bharwal/Commodities-Trader-Bot/README.md

    python app.py
    ```

+### Features

+- **Historical Data Analysis**: Utilizes the `yfinance` library to fetch historical data of a specified commodity.
+- **Machine Learning Integration**: Incorporates a Logistic Regression model from `sklearn` to predict future price movements.
+- **Real-Time Decision Making**: Makes trading decisions based on real-time prices fetched from an external source.

+### Methods

+- `_get_historical_data()`: Fetches historical price data for the commodity and prepares it for the model.
+- `_train_model()`: Trains the logistic regression model on historical data and evaluates its accuracy.
+- `make_decision()`: Makes a buy or sell decision based on the current price prediction by the model.

+### Dependencies

+- `sklearn`: For machine learning model implementation and evaluation.
+- `yfinance`: To fetch historical commodity data.
+- `pandas` and `numpy`: For data manipulation and numerical operations.

+### Example Output

+Running the script will output the model's accuracy on the historical data and the current trading decision, either "Buy" or "Sell".

+### Integration

+This class is designed to be integrated into the broader commodity trading bot system, working in tandem with other components like the data visualization and web interface provided by the Flask app.

 ## Usage

 - **Starting the Bot**: Upon running `app.py`, the bot starts trading and updating the trading history every minute.